1.1. degrees

 ks.test(degree(net),"ppois",lambda = mean(degree(net)))

-## Warning in ks.test.default(degree(net), "ppois", lambda = mean(degree(net))):
+## Warning in ks.test.default(degree(net), "ppois", lambda = mean(degree(net))): ties should not be present for the one-sample Kolmogorov-Smirnov test

 ##